ubiquitous-computing-lab/Mining-Minds/service-curation-layer/recommendation-builder/README.md

 - [4.
 License](#5-license)

 # 1. Introduction
-	**Recommendation Builder**, generates recommendations through reasoning on the user proﬁle and life-log data and the knowledge rules developed in a specific format.
+	Recommendation Builder, generates recommendations through reasoning on the user proﬁle and life-log data and the knowledge rules developed in a specific format.
 RB provided recommendations are considered as initial recommendation because of the fact that the recommendations are yet to be interpreted from the user’s contextual perspective.
 The initial recommendation may be forwarded as-is or transforming it to a more applicable form.
 # 2. Setup
 ## 2.1 Prerequisites
 #### Download & install the following prerequisites